Im-subham/DVWA/Labs/Reflected_XXS.md

 ![Screenshot 2025-04-25 030125](https://github.com/user-attachments/assets/92186498-5e1d-4b6a-b022-2d5e81b275cf)

  Patch:

-Escape output using htmlspecialchars() in PHP.
+Always escape output using htmlspecialchars() to prevent execution of HTML or JavaScript.

-Use a content security policy (CSP) header.
+You can also use a Content Security Policy (CSP) header as an additional layer of protection.